YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZC[STATUS] holds the value of the status code for the last compilation performed by a ZCOMPILE command.

-YottaDB/GT.M does not permit the SET command to modify $ZSTATUS.
+YottaDB does not permit the SET command to modify $ZSTATUS.

 --------------------
 $ZCLOSE